IRRIGATION BY CONDENSATION (IBC)

 IBC is a standalone, closed-loop, solar-operated system that irrigates crops by condensing humidity in the air on the external surface of pipes containing cold running water.
 The (one time fill up) insulated water tank is cooled to below dew point temperatures.
 The chilled water is then circulated through pipes in the field or greenhouse, and these pipes are placed on the ground in either a horizontal or zig-zag layout.
 The humidity that condenses on the pipes flows by gravity to the soil, irrigating and cooling the plants.
 In many locations, no additional irrigation is required to maintain plant survival and food production.

-The amount of water produced and the required energy input are directly related to the relative humidity, air temperature, surface area of the pipes installed, and the temperature of the water circulating in the pipes.
-The product is in the R&D stage.
+The amount of water produced and the required energy inputs are related directly to the relative humidity, air temperatures, the surface area of pipes laid in the field, and the temperature of the water circulating in the pipes.

 Although IBC itself is not a new concept (IBC has been proved with the use of cold sea water in pipes in Hawaii), ROOTS closed cycle system is the only one that can facilitate food production and positively impact the entire food chain, completely off water and electricity grids.